vijaypatoliya/pinterest-node-api/README.md

 ## Do you need an expert?
 Are you finding a developer or team for your world-class enterprise product development?
 If yes, please send email to.
-Submit your project request here.
-Originally by Vijay Patoliya(mailto:osi.vijay@gmail.com).
+Submit your project request [here](mailto:osi.vijay@gmail.com).
+Originally by [Vijay Patoliya](https://github.com/vijaypatoliya).

 ## Get Access Token From Using Below Link and Overview Details